jedagda/cit-gen/README.md

 ```
 http://localhost:8080
 ```
-If accessing the CIT-RCR server from the network (e.g., when hosting workshops for participants), from the remote machine's browser, substitute `localhost` for the IP address of the machine running the server.
+If accessing the CIT-GEN server from the network (e.g., when hosting workshops for participants), from the remote machine's browser, substitute `localhost` for the IP address of the machine running the server.

 ### Linux Live Disc
-A live disc pre-installed with CIT-RCR is available [here](https://goo.gl/nRrR2v).
+A live disc pre-installed with CIT-GEN is available [here](https://goo.gl/nRrR2v).
-The following are the steps for running CIT-RCR on the live disc.
+The following are the steps for running CIT-GEN on the live disc.
 ##### DHCP Service Configuration (Optional)
 The DHCP service is pre-configured.
 To enable the DHCP server execute the following steps: